VW's Diess will continue as CEO after German prosecutors pressed charges

-BERLIN (Reuters) - Volkswagen’s (VOWG_p.DE) Herbert Diess will keep his role as the carmaker’s chief executive and continue to defend himself with all legal means after prosecutors indicted him in connection to an emissions cheating scandal, his lawyers said on Tuesday.
+BERLIN, Sept 24 (Reuters) - Volkswagen’s Herbert Diess will keep his role as the carmaker’s chief executive and continue to defend himself with all legal means after prosecutors indicted him in connection to an emissions cheating scandal, his lawyers said on Tuesday.

 German prosecutors brought criminal charges of stock market manipulation against Herbert Diess, former CEO Martin Winterkorn and Chairman Hans Dieter Poetsch.